spaceflightdigital/site/_docs/help.md

 ---
 layout: doc
-title: Creating new page in Jekyll and publishing
-subtitle: Cras at dolor eget urna varius faucibus tempus in elit.
-Cras a dui imperdiet, tempus metus quis, pharetra turpis.
+title: Understanding company billing and accounts
+subtitle:
-tags: featured othertag
+tags: featured
 ---

+>This site is developer focused.
+For a holistic overview of the product you should go to [NationBuilder.com](https://www.nationbuilder.com).

 #### Sections in this article
 {:.no_toc}